An Engorgio Prompt Makes Large Language Model Babble on: Evaluation

-To verify that \eos escape loss reduces the probability of \eos appearance, we calculate the highest probability of the \eos token at all the $S$ positions.
+\textbf{\emph{Q2.
+Does \eos escape loss stop \eos from appearing?}} To verify that \eos escape loss reduces the probability of \eos appearance, we calculate the highest probability of the \eos token at all the $S$ positions.
 We formulate this as $\mu=\max(\{{\text{Softmax}(f_{\Theta}(E(\theta)_{1:i}))_\kappa }\}_{i=1}^{S})$ which signals the highest probability of the interruption of the generation process.
 We report the relative level of $\mu$ compared to the average probability $1/V$ coupled with the change of \eos escape loss in Figure~\ref{fig:explainability}.
 We find that the decrease of \eos escape loss can lead the maximum probability of the occurrence of \eos token to a low level (close to 0).
 This substantiates the effectiveness of \eos escape loss in stopping \eos token from appearing.